HackLike-co/Cloak/README.md

 - Checking the amount of memory acts funky in if statement

 ## References
 This project was inspired by the amazing EvadeX from [PhantomSec](https://phantomsec.tools) and OST from [Outflank](https://www.outflank.nl/products/outflank-security-tooling/).
 If you and your team has the funds, I highly recommend them.
-This is just a shitty knock off because it seemed like a fun project.

 - [tiny-AES-c](https://github.com/kokke/tiny-AES-c)
 - [VX-API](https://github.com/vxunderground/VX-API)